Isaac R. Harrington

-Isaac R. Harrington (December 7, 1789 - August 20, 1851) was a prominent businessman and entrepreneur in Burlington, Vermont and Buffalo, New York.
+Isaac R. Harrington (December 7, 1789 - August 20, 1851) was a businessman and entrepreneur in Burlington, Vermont and Buffalo, New York.
 He became active in politics as a Whig and served as mayor of Buffalo from 1841 to 1842.

 Early life

 Isaac Russell (or Russel) Harrington was born in New Haven, Connecticut on December 7, 1789.
 (Note: Harrington was most likely born in New Haven, Connecticut.
 His Vermont birth record indicates he was born in Shelburne, Vermont.
 Records created during his lifetime, including census entries, indicate he was born in New York.
 His gravestone was created when his wife was still living, and it indicates New Haven as his birthplace.
 Since Harrington was born in 1789 and his family moved to Vermont in 1793, it is likely that he was not born in Shelburne.
 Since town histories for Shelburne indicate his father moved there from Connecticut, a New York birthplace is also not likely.
 Harrington's wife presumably knew where her husband was born, and would not have made a mistake on the gravestone.)
 Harrington's mother was Hannah (Upson) Harrington (1763-1840).
 His father was Benjamin Harrington (1762-1810), a prominent citizen of Shelburne, Vermont, who served several terms in the Vermont House of Representatives.
 Benjamin Harrington was a native of Connecticut and commanded ships on ocean voyages before moving to Shelburne, which resulted in Shelburne residents frequently referring to him as "Captain Harrington".

 In 1793, Benjamin Harrington moved his family to Shelburne, where Isaac Harrington was raised and educated.
 He graduated from the University of Vermont in 1809.
 During the War of 1812, Harrington served as a private in the 1st Regiment (Judson's) of the Vermont Militia.

 Harrington became active in several business ventures in Burlington, including a store where he sold dry goods, groceries, hardware and housewares.
 He also bought and sold other items when he had the opportunity, including horses, farms, and barrels of beer.
 In 1816, Harrington became the proprietor of a Burlington inn and hotel, which he purchased from Joseph King.

 Another early Isaac Harrington business venture was operating the Phoenix, a Lake Champlain steamship which made regular trips to and from Whitehall, New York and Saint-Jean-sur-Richelieu, Quebec.
 Harrington was the ship's sailing master, and as a result was frequently addressed as "Captain Harrington", as his father had been.
 He left Vermont in about 1830 and moved to Buffalo, New York; an 1832 letter by a Vermonter traveling to Cleveland, Ohio was published in a Burlington newspaper, which indicated that the author had stayed at the Eagle Tavern in Buffalo, of which Harrington was the proprietor.